Pappy Waldorf: Northwestern

 In 1935, Waldorf moved to Northwestern University, where he remained head coach until 1946.
 One year prior to his arrival and under coach Dick Hanley, Northwestern won only two Big Ten games.
 During his first year, and with little possibly of immediate success, Waldorf chose to rely on advice he received from then revered University of Illinois coach Robert Zuppke: 'When you're faced with one of those years when your material is only fair and you're not going to win many games, put your eggs in one basket.
 Pick a tough team and lay for it.
 Knock it off, and you've go yourself a season ...
 That's exactly what I did my first year at Northwestern.
 The target I chose was Notre Dame."
 That year's team went 2-3-1 in the Big-10, it handed Notre Dame its sole loss of the 1935 season.

 Later, Waldorf recalled advice from Amos Alonzo Stagg, who is also considered one of the greats and was the coach at University of Chicago.
 He told Waldorf that a coach should remember that the players are also young students at the university and that their other concerns should be recognized while the coach is the primary figure in their lives.

 During his first year Waldorf relied on assistance from Litz Rusness, a holdover from the previous years.
 Rusness' approach involved intensive film study of team opponents, he noted the ever-evolving strategy of changing offensive positions and was curious why the defenses did not use the same approach to both confuse the opponents and to specifically counter their offensive adjustments.
 The positions of the offensive backfield would be analyzed and the resulting plays would be predicted based on earlier film study of the opponent.
 Instructions on resulting adjustments would then be hand-signed to the defensive players.

 Waldorf and Rusness created formations designed specifically against Notre Dame's offense, with these formations being practiced throughout the season.
 On November 9, 1935, at its home field, Notre Dame suffered its only loss of the season, Northwestern won the game 14 to 7.
 It was Northwestern's first win over Notre Dame in previous 18 tries.
 Suffering the loss Notre Dame were deprived of a likely national championship.
 It was during that win's celebration that Waldorf's staff began calling him "Pappy".

 In 1936, Waldorf's second year, the Wildcats went 7–1, undefeated in the Big Ten, winning the conference.
 Their only loss came at the end of the season at Notre Dame.
 The Fighting Irish won 26 to 3, taking their turn at ruining their opponents chance for a national championship.
 Aside from winning conference championship, that season is also remembered for beating Minnesota, a team that was on a 28-game winning streak and outscored its opponents 203 to 32 during the season.
-Even though Minnesota lost at Northwestern six to zero, they were still declared the 1936 national champions by the AP.
+Even though Minnesota lost at Northwestern six to zero, they were still declared the 1936 national champions by the AP poll.